 This same version has the option to run as a single wheel cart, similar to a wheelbarrow.
 This is particularly suited to situations where there are extremely wide beds, or very tall plants on the bed tops.
 The basic frame is the same, but it uses a different handle and foot, and the wheel is 20″, not 26″.

 Current versions are made from 1 1/2” and 1 1/4″ square tube and 1/4″x 1 1/2″ flat stock which makes the extremely strong, tough and stiff.
 The handles are 1” round tube.
 Standard 20″ and 26” front bicycle wheels are used because spare parts are readily available in most places.
 Other sized bicycle wheels can be used, but will change the geometry of the cart, which may or may not be beneficial.
-We have the frames powder coated which gives a more durable, environmentally friendly finish than paint.
-It also makes them look good and our standard color is currently orange which is easy to spot from across the field when you’re looking for the cart (it also matches Kubota and old Allis Chalmers tractors, which we’re partial to).
+The frames are raw steel.
+In the past we powder coated them bright orange for visibility.
+This gives a durable finish that’s more environmentally friendly than equivalent paint, but through using raw, un-coated frames for years we realized that mostly the powder coating was just pretty and added cost.
+If you really want your frame powder coated or painted you can do it yourself, or we can have it done for you for an up-charge of about $150.

 Past and Future Development